peter-evans/dockerhub-description/README.md

 #### Content limits

 DockerHub has content limits.
-The readme content is limited to 25,000 bytes, and `short-description` is limited to 100 characters.
+The readme content is limited to 25,000 bytes, and `short-description` is limited to 100 bytes.
 This action truncates content to prevent the request being rejected.
 If the content has been truncated a warning will be issued in the run log.